Here is some information from us to clear up the confusion between whitening and polishing.

 Is Tooth Whitening safe?

 There is only one way to ensure your safety, that is, assurance that the product you are using is effective, as well as, the dentist.
 You should ensure the product you are using meets the appropriate health and safety regulations.
 It should be free of chemicals that can crack or damage your teeth.
-It is also highly recommended to consult a reputable dentist to help you whiten the teeth.
+It is also highly recommended to consult a reputable dentist in Milton to help you whiten the teeth.

 Does the Procedure Hurt?